Staying Safe Online: A Cybersecurity Guide For Everyone

 If you’re made it this far, you’re probably wondering why I suggested disassociating your cellphone number with your accounts, but also adding a PIN on your cellphone account?

-The reason for that is Defense in Depth.
+The reason for that is a concept called Defense in Depth.
 That is an approach where you have multiple layers of security, so if one element of security is breached, an attacker still cannot get in to your computer or your accounts.
 For example, Google says that successful phishing attacks against their employees dropped to zero after switching to hardware keys for 2FA.

 Avoiding Phishing Attacks